Home | Pruitt-Pruiett | Sweny | Brown | Turner | Climer | Hawker | Parker | Seal-Seals | Memory Lane | Memories

 Prince George's Co., Md., which was created in 1696, encompassed an area that included the present day counties of Montgomery, Frederick and Prince George's and the District of Columbia.
 In 1748 Frederick County split off from Prince George's County and encompassed all of western Maryland including present day Montgomery County and the northwestern part of the District of Columbia.
 In 1776 Montgomery County was carved out of the southeastern portion of Frederick County.
 While the narrative that follows describes events that occurred in both Prince George's County and Frederick County, the actual location of these events was in present day Montgomery County and the northwestern part of the District of Columbia.

 The Pruitts did not leave much of a footprint in Maryland records in the early to mid-1700s.
 Only one Pruitt marriage record has been found so far, Priscilla Pruitt's marriage to William Duvall (see this 1940 transcription of the Rock Creek parish church record).
 Some lists of children for Samuel and Elizabeth Pruitt include Patience and Mary.
-We do not include them here because we believe they were born to other Pruitts in Maryland.
-The only other records uncovered so far are the 1733 List of Taxables below and Samuel Pruitt's lease agreement, last will and accounting documents on Pruiett, Part 2.
+We do not include them here because we are confident they were born to other Pruitts in Maryland.
+The only other records uncovered so far are the 1733 List of Taxables in which, among others, Samuel Pruitt, Nicholas Hawker and Philip Hawker appear.
+Other records are Samuel Pruitt's 1737 lease agreement, his 1760 last will and inventory documents which appear on Pruiett, Part 2.
 With this in mind, there is a question that's been raised by some researchers as to whether Margaret Pruitt existed and whether she or a Margaret Snowden married Philip Hocker.
-Since no marriage record has been found, we have to rely on Philip Hocker's last will and a deed recorded in Frederick Co., Md. to make a subjective determination.
+Since no marriage record has been found, we have to rely on Philip Hocker's last will, a deed recorded in Frederick Co., Md. and Richard Snowden's last will to make a subjective determination.
 The primary (and perhaps only) argument in favor of Philip Hocker marrying a Margaret Snowden is the fact that he left his son, Nicholas Hocker/Hawker, more than one hundred acres of a tract of land called Snowden's Manner [Manor] Enlarged.
 We believe researchers originally deduced that his wife must have been a Snowden for him to possess this tract.
 Now we know that he purchased the land, "part of a tract of land called Snowdens manor Enlarged," from Thomas, Samuel and John Snowden in 1769.
-While this removes the principle argument in favor of marrying a Snowden, it does not prove that Margaret Pruitt was his wife.
+From Richard Snowden's 1763 last will, we know that his three sons, Thomas, Samuel and John, inherited Snowden's Manor Enlarged, along with many other properties, from their father and chose to sell a part of that property to Phillip Hocker who also had bought another parcel from Richard Snowden earlier.
+From that will, we also learn that Richard Snowden's daughter Margaret had married a John Contee (see Page 3 of last will) around 1744, the same timeframe in which a Margaret had married Phillip Hocker.
+While this removes the principle argument in favor of Phillip Hocker marrying a Snowden, it does not prove that Margaret Pruitt was his wife.
 Some researchers have indicated that Philip Hocker's son, Samuel, was named Samuel Pruitt Hocker, but we have not seen a record that substantiates this claim.
 At this time, we believe the weight of evidence points away from Philip Hocker marrying a Margaret Snowden, and we have tentatively determined that the evidence points towards Margaret Pruitt.
 As always, this kind of determination is subject to change as more evidence comes to light.
-Certainly, the geographic proximity of the two families, as the record below suggests, makes a Hocker-Pruitt union a plausible presumption, even though Philip would have been her first cousin, once removed.
+Certainly, the geographic proximity of the two families, as the 1733 List of Taxables suggests, makes a Hocker-Pruitt union a plausible presumption, even though Philip would have been her first cousin, once removed.
+It's of interest to note also that even though Margaret (Pruitt) Hocker was not mentioned in her father's last will (only three of the six children were mentioned), his 1765 estate inventory listed Philip Hawker under "nearest akin" (related by blood).